trntv/apis-list/apis/github-gists/github-gists.md

 # GitHub Gists
 For more information.
 Access to GitHub’s Gists API.
 You can read public gists anonymously, but you must be signed into GitHub to create gists.
-To read or write gists on a user&#x27;s behalf, you need the gist OAuth scope and a token
+To read or write gists on a user's behalf, you need the gist OAuth scope and a token

 ##  🔗 Links
 **Docs / Website**: https://developer.github.com/v3/gists/